enPlace/react-Battleship/README.md

 - if there is nothing in the hit array, we check the target stack
 - if there is something in the target stack && it is not sunk, shift the coordinate to the hitArray and hone in
 - if there is something in the target stack && it is sunk, remove it from the target stack and move to the next coordinate
 - if there is nothing in the target stack && nothing in the hitArray, then we randomly select a checkerboard coordinate to use to fire at the main board.
-Once we hit a ship, we push those coordinates to the hitArray
+Once we hit a ship, we push those coordinates to the hitArray, repeating the process

 The computer player is in its own module of functions, which are controlled by the function computerPlayer().
 Each function that computerPlayer() calls will set the move, which the computerPlayer returns.The move is the response from the player's gameboard, and the new board state.
 This can be used by the front end to update the display.
 ```js